upcode-at/upservx-full/upservx/README.md

 The backend supports formatting drives with ZFS.
 To create a ZFS pool, send a POST request to `/drives/zfs` with a pool name, a list of devices and the desired RAID level (`mirror`, `raidz`, `raidz2`, `raidz3` or `stripe`).
+Pools can be listed via `GET /drives/zfs`.
+Devices that belong to a pool are not returned by `/drives`; instead the pool entry contains the device list and RAID type.
 You can also create pools from the **Storage** tab in the dashboard, which provides a form to pick devices and RAID level.